-- Press the talk key to make the call via the receiver. - To deactivate the ringtone, press the Silence display key.
+- ▶ Press the talk key to make the call via the receiver. - ▶ Press the speaker key 🔳 to make the call via the loudspeaker. - ▶ To deactivate the ringtone, press the Silence display key.
 You can accept the call as long as it is displayed on the screen.

-Press the display key Reject or the end call key 🕤 to reject a call.
+Press the display key Reject or the end call key oto reject a call.